qsypoq/doom-github-action/README.md

 # Doom inside Github Action

-Requirement: Your NGROK_TOKEN in project's secrets.
+Project's secrets requirements:
+- NGROK_TOKEN
+- VNC_PW: Password your want to use to access your URL.

 When action trigger, it will create an issue with your ngrok URL.
 Wait for the container to be up and running and enjoy.

 Default credentials:
 - user: kasm_user
-- password: password
+- password: VNC_PW